 1. Find people who value you.
 This was the most important one for me.
 As the summer progressed, I quickly learned that I was not the only introvert around.
 Not only that, but I was able to bond with many of the extroverts, too.
 This is a survival tip I apply to my life outside work as well, because surrounding yourself with people who care about you — whether your temperaments are similar or not — makes life easier and a lot more fun.

 2. Use your breaks to your advantage.
+Being an introvert means you need time alone.
 Don’t allow yourself to be pressured into social activities that will drain you more than energize your tired, introverted self.
 This was something I didn’t learn right away.
 This summer, I only had a few hours a week away from campers, and I needed every moment I could find.